 \section{Conclusion and Discussion}

-\myPara{Conclusion.} In this work, we present All-in-One, a new unified framework for multi-modal VL tracking, which includes the All-in-One transformer and the multi-modal alignment module.
-The core insight is to is establish bidirectional information ﬂow between well aligned visual and language signals as early as possible via a unified transformer backbone.
-Besides, the multi-modal alignment module based on cross-modal and intra-modal contrastive objectives enables to learn more reasonable VL representations, which effectively facilitates joint multi-modal feature learning and interaction.
-Extensive experiments on multiple VL tracking benchmarks have demonstrated the effectiveness and generalization of our approach against state-of-the-art trackers.
+\myPara{Conclusion.} In this work, we present All-in-One, a new framework for multi-modal VL tracking, which contains the All-in-One transformer and the MMA module.
+The core insight is to is establish bidirectional information ﬂow between well-aligned visual and language signals as early as possible via a unified transformer backbone.
+Besides, the MMA module based on cross-modal and intra-modal contrastive objectives enables to learn more reasonable VL representations, which effectively facilitates joint multi-modal feature learning and interaction.
+Extensive experiments on multiple VL tracking benchmarks have demonstrated the effectiveness and generalization of our approach against SOTA trackers.